 'Pull-out kitchen cupboard storage ideas are also highly efficient and perfect for tidying away herbs and condiments, whilst the pull-down option offers greater accessibility for those with high set cabinetry.'

 6. Use an awkward alcove to hide away a pantry

 If your kitchen has alcoves – perhaps either side of a chimney breast – or uneven walls caused by boxed-in pipework, a larder cupboard is worth its weight in gold for storing dried and tinned goods, arranged in the way you live.

 Cupboard door racks can be used for stashing different boxes of herb teas, and the shelves for pulses, nuts and seeds in recycled glass jars.
 A hand-held label printer makes it easy to make simple, neat stickers for each container.

-A pocket door that slides neatly into a hidden cavity, like the one above, makes this storage idea less intrusive in a small kitchen.
+A pocket door that slides neatly into a hidden cavity, like the one above, makes this pantry idea less intrusive in a small kitchen.

 7. Swap out cabinets for drawers

 'Drawers are an essential part of kitchen design.
 Providing multiple storage options, whether deep or shallow, the addition of drawers will bring ultimate versatility to the space,' says Daniela Condo.

 'Deeper drawers are perfect for storing pots and pans, and the addition of shallow drawers layered on top is great for keeping cutlery, spatulas, corkscrews and more.
 There is also the option to add drawers inside a cabinet to offer additional storage possibilities.'

 'A small kitchen island is a practical way to get more out of your kitchen,' says Daniela Condo.